simon-ess/training-vm/doc/vagrant.md

 The last vbguest step may wait indefinitely for the VM to reboot.
 If it does, you can manually reboot the VM from the VirtualBox GUI using ACPI shutdown.

-You can login with username epics-dev, no password.
+You can login with username `epics-dev`, no password.

-Before publishing an OVA file, adjust CPUs to a more friendly value for the end user's host machines.
+Before publishing an OVA file, adjust CPUs to a more friendly value for the end user's host machines and shrink the disk image (see below).

-## Add more features
+## Adding More Features

 The initial installation is a minimal VM.
 You can add more features by running the ansible playbook again after creating a custom local.yml.